 Schwarz also owns discount retailer Lidl, which has also registered Australian trademarks over the past couple of years as the group starts to look seriously at the benefits of the Australian market.

 The Pharmacy Guild of Australia challenged some of the Kaufland/Lidl trade marks using the word “pharmacy” and it is believed those issues have now been resolved.
+Try to find establishing a trademark lawyers who can answer all your doubts regarding trademark and patent laws.

 The move to Australia will be the first time the Kaufland component of the Schwarz group has opened a store in an English-speaking country.